filecoin-project/ref-fvm/README.md

 - `/cgo` 🚧: components serving the Cgo boundary between Go and Rust.
 Concretely, today it contains a blockstore adapter used to inject a blockstore owned by Go code, to the FVM built in Rust.
 - `/lib` and `/ipld` 🚧: various libraries, mostly related to IPLD data processing.
 Some of them are based off, and adapted, from the [Forest](https://github.com/ChainSafe/forest) implementation.
 - `/examples` 🚧: a directory eventually containing actor examples.
-- `/_forest` 🚧: a subtree containing some relevant components of Forest, conveniently colocated with the FVM, to use as a quick reference during development.
-This subtree is not linked to the build.

 ## License